Proseč: Sights

 The main landmark is the Church of Saint Nicholas.
 The old church, first documented in the mid-14th century, had insufficient capacity, and therefore was replaced by the current church, built in the neo-Gothic style in 1912–1913.
 The interior of the church is painted with monumental drawings according to the designs of Mikoláš Aleš.

 The Evangelical church was built in the Empire style in 1834–1838.

-House No. 61 is the only original wooden house on the town square, which survived a fire in the mid-19th century.
+The house No. 61 is the only original wooden house on the town square, which survived a fire in the mid-19th century.
 Today this cultural monument houses Teréza Nováková Memorial Hall and Museum of Tobacco Pipes.

 In the village of Paseky is an observation tower called Terezka.
 It is a 28 m high wooden and steel tower.
 The second observation tower called U Marešů is located in Martinice.
 It is 13 m high.